Wei Harrington

 Great fit if you…

-• want gentle movement that supports balance and mobility
+• want gentle movement that supports balance, mobility, and independence

-• need chair-supported or seated options some (or most) days
+• need seated, chair-supported, or wall-supported options some days

-• want a routine that feels safe, doable, and repeatable
+• want a routine that feels safe, dignified, doable, and repeatable

 May not fit if you…